MilanMK22/chip-v-chap/README.md

 rainbow lock: can only be unlcoked once all teh coins are collected.

 escape tile: the way out or onto the next level, found behind the ranibow lock.

+## Persistency Functions
+The persistency module of this application lets users save the current state of the game, and load back where they left off.

+To use the saving feature, use CTRL + S and the game will exit.
+Next time you play, click the 'Load Game' button on the menu and it'll pick up right where you left off.
+It saves the states of tiles & doors, stores Chap's inventory, the number of treasures remaining, and the time remaining in the level.

 ## Team Members